ni/monodrive-documentation/docs/LabVIEW_client.md

 3. Download the monoDrive Simulator from [here](https://www.monodrive.io/download).
 4. Download the monoDrive Client from the VIPM (installed with LabVIEW).
 Look for *monoDrive* on the VIPM browser.
 Install a compatible version for the simulator you have, i.e. Simulator 1.4.x.x with client 1.4.x.x

+**NOTE:**
+We recommend this hardware setup to run the simulator and the client with the best performance.
+Windows 10 running on Intel Core i9-9900 or better with NVIDIA RTX GPU and minimum 16GB RAM

 ### Description